Harvest planning calculator

 (3.4 kg dry)

-Planning mode: wet trim · 24 plants over 3 days
+Planning mode: Wet trim · 24 plants over 3 days

 Wet trim usually leans harder on same-day labor and table throughput.
-Hang-whole mode increases the labor model throughput to reflect lower same-day trim pressure.

 Wet harvest